andreamussap/AFMussap-Tech-Shopping-List/docs/items.md

 > The list is ordered alphabetically.

 It's possible to use the colour system to group items by section or similarity.
-This can help you to save time while doing your shopping.
+This helps you to save time while doing your shopping.
 For example, for a market shopping list you can group fruits and vegetable in green, frozen food in blue, bakery in pink, etc.

 *Example of a list using different colours:*